patik/defer-until-user-interaction/README.md

 # react-defer-until-interaction

-Put off rendering content until the user interacts with the page
+Delay rendering until the user interacts with the page